PHP Login Form with Remember-Me using Cookie and Session

 download source code Remember me in PHPDownload Source Code

 Click on the download button to download the source code.
-You do not have to signup for this.
+You do not have to sign up for this.
 You can always modify the code to meet your requirements.

 create a login system with remember me feature in phpConclusion